daniacademy/filament-skeleton/README.md

 -   **Email**: `admin@example.com`
 -   **Password**: `123456`

+By default, you can access the admin panel at [http://localhost/admin](http://localhost/admin).
+Ensure your local server is running, and the necessary configurations in your `.env` file are correctly set up to avoid access issues.

 ## Notes

 This template is designed with love ❤️ to provide a robust starting point for Laravel applications built with Filament Admin.
 It includes pre-installed packages and essential configurations to reduce setup time and enhance productivity.